-Polk residents are eligible at any age, who meet the any following conditions:
+Polk residents are eligible at any age, who meet any of the following conditions:

 - Activities of daily living are restricted by immobility that their basic needs must be met by others.

-- Needs assistance with the administration of their medications.
+- Need assistance with the administration of their medications.

-- Requires dressing changes because of moderate/copious drainage (ulcers, fistulas)
+- Require dressing changes because of moderate/copious drainage (ulcers, fistulas).

-- Needs assistance with ostomy management, indwelling catheters (n/g tube, colostomy bags, etc.).
+- Need assistance with ostomy management, indwelling catheters (n/g tube, colostomy bags, etc.).

-- Requires daily assessment of medical condition by professional nursing personnel. (cardiac, diabetic).
+- Require daily assessment of medical condition by professional nursing personnel (cardiac, diabetic).

-Cardiac or respiratory conditions requiring electrical medical equipment - oxygen 3 liters or less, apnea monitors, nebulizers etc.
+- Cardiac or respiratory conditions requiring electrical medical equipment – oxygen (three liters or less), apnea monitors, nebulizers, etc.